How good an organisation’s supervisor is, and the types of leadership behaviours they use, affect overall safety performance.

 Engaging Training Influences Work Health and Safety Behaviour

-Engaging training influences work health and safety behaviour to support your supervisor’s efforts to maintain safety.
+Training with a high level of engagement influences work health and safety behaviour to support your supervisor’s efforts to maintain safety.
 The Tap into Safety training platform is available online and smart devices and offers interactive and engaging workplace health and safety training.
+We have numerous courses specifically for Supervisors to increase their skills.

 As a business, we are embracing the enhancements in technology.
 Our training isn’t numerous PowerPoint slides shown to a group of employees, followed by a paper questionnaire at the end.
 We use real workplace photographic, panoramic examples that workers relate to because it shows their work sites.
 We are using animation and gaming technology to enhance training to engage employees and deliver training in 15 minutes or less.

 With our flexible per-use ‘credits’ model pricing, you only pay for what you use.
 You can purchase any number of credits at any time, that you can use within 12 months before they expire.
-There are no subscription fees or lock-in contracts.
+Or for larger use we offer annual unlimited use plans that provide cost-effective training all year round.

 The study investigated the critical influences on supervisors’ safety leadership behaviours.
 Key areas of the study included role overload, production demands, formal procedures and workforce characteristics.
 The conclusions were that production pressures, subcontractor safety attitudes, inadequately skilled employees, and language barriers all hindered their efforts to engage in safety leadership.
 Providing supervisors with autonomy in their role is crucial and ongoing support is critical.